English

 Maybe the reason that no one can find Satoshi is because he is not a real person, nor has he ever existed.

-Satoshi Nakamoto is a pseudonym borne in Santa Barbara California in about 2008.
-This was meant to protect software developers from a legal backlash being experienced by others who had tried to test the boundaries of the monetary system, such as the eGold creators.
+Satoshi Nakamoto is a pseudonym borne in Santa Barbara California in 2008.
+This was meant to protect the Bitcoin software developers from a legal backlash being experienced by others who had tried to test the boundaries of the monetary system, such as the eGold creators.

 I am just a man who lived in Santa Barbara at the time, had some measure of experience in database software and who was working on some ideas which may have fallen into the mix.

-Without the CypherPunks Bitcoin would have had no early support and was a key ingredient in the Bitcoin success recipe.
+Without the CypherPunks Bitcoin would have had little early support and was a key ingredient in the Bitcoin success recipe.

 What Hal lacked was a practical solution to the double spend problem, so I applied my expertise in database systems to provide the solution that he had spent years trying to find.